UMWEDU/umw-residencelife-sync/_pages/details.md

 Approved students will be notified during Spring Break, and given a link to sign up for a time slot to select their housing assignment during the week of March 13-17<sup>th</sup>.

+&nbsp;

+<strong>Flexible Housing</strong>: An opt in program in which two or more students mutually agree to share a room/suite/apartment without regard to sex or gender of the students involved.
+Students wishing to participate in this process must submit their housing application and the request form in myUMW by February 24<sup>th</sup>.

+<strong>My Room My UMW contest winners</strong>: The winners of this contest will be contacted during Spring Break, and given a link to sign up for a time slot to select their housing assignment during the week of March 13-17<sup>th</sup>.
+Those graduating will be able to gift their slot to a non-graduating student.

 <strong>Resident Assistants</strong>: Resident Assistants must submit their Housing Application by February 24<sup>th</sup>.
 Resident Assistants assigned to Eagle Landing and the UMW Apartments must also submit the <a href="https://orgsync.com/59554/files/726047/show">RA Roommate Agreement and Housing Form in myUMW</a> by February 24th.

 RAs will be assigned along with any designated apartment-mates during Spring Break.

-<strong>My Room My UMW contest winners</strong>: The winners of this contest will be contacted during Spring Break, and given a link to sign up for a time slot to select their housing assignment during the week of March 13-17<sup>th</sup>.
-Those graduating will be able to gift their slot to a non-graduating student.

-&nbsp;

-&nbsp;

 <strong>Main Housing Selection:</strong>